weidercs/Klicky-Probe/Printers/Voron/v0/README.md

 |                         | Dock_mount_variable_pt3_v2.stl |                             |                             |                                |
 |                         |                                |                             |                             |                                |

+### Printing instructions

+Recommended printing settings:

+* initial layer height:0,24
+* layer height: 0.2mm
+* bottom/top/perimeters: 4
+* infill: more than 23%
+* infill type: Cubic
+* Thin walls: On

+It was tested and printed with ABS, might work on other materials, if you try, let me know how it worked out.

 ## Assembly

 ### Step 1 - Dock mount and Probe Dock assembly